femrek/question_bank_mvc/README.md

   - Home
     - Index
       - Shows three buttons (1. add question, 2. show random question, 3. list all questions).
+    - About
+      - Present the porpose of the project
   - Question
     - Index
       - List all questions.